 - And watch out for zucchini, yellow summer squash and papaya: these are also major GMO crops!

-Even though Congress recently passed a bill requiring GMO labeling, it has some major flaws:
+Congress passed a 2018 bill requiring GMO labeling that take effect in January 2022.
+But the legislation has some major flaws:

 - Creating a federal law has overridden certain states (such as Vermont) that had stricter GMO labeling laws.

 - Producers don’t have to list GMO ingredients in plain English on the packaging, but can provide this information via a QR tag that you have to scan with a smartphone.
 That’s not very convenient for the average shopper.
-Over 100 million Americans don’t own smartphones.
+More than 100 million Americans don’t own smartphones.

 - According to the FDA, the definition of GMOs in the bill is written very narrowly and gives GM ingredients many loopholes.
-This means that many GMO foods might escape labeling requirements.
+Many items are exempt from labeling and this means that many GMO foods can escape the requirements.

 So, what’s a dog owner to do?